 For this to actually work you will have to have an older model of a slow cooker or one without protection or any settings.
 The one that just turns on when you turn it on.

 If you do this PLEASE, PLEASE FOR THE LOVE OF GOD keep in mind the dangers of this.
-Not only that it can overheat, but it can and most likely will bubble over, burn, the fire can start not only from the slow cooker itself but from power outlet or timer too.
+Not only that it can overheat, but it can and most likely will bubble over, burn, the fire can start not only from the slow cooker itself but from a power outlet or timer too.

 I do hope that this article helped you in understanding the ins and outs of the slow cookers with a delayed start.

-Remember, whatever you do in a kitchen do it with safety in mind and smile on your face.
+Remember, whatever you do in a kitchen do it with safety in mind and a smile on your face.